 Requirement F NF RA Layer self-X #1 solution: "OCT image quality" R1.
-Images can be obtained from OCT 3D sensor Х Execution Layer R2.
-Images will be transferred to central lab computer via an appropriate protocol (REST-API, gRPC) Х Data Ingestion and Transformation - Data Brokering and Persistence R3.
-Images can be classified into "good" and "faulty" Х Data Processing R4.
+Images can be obtained from OCT 3D sensor X Execution Layer R2.
+Images will be transferred to central lab computer via an appropriate protocol (REST-API, gRPC) X Data Ingestion and Transformation - Data Brokering and Persistence R3.
+Images can be classified into "good" and "faulty" X Data Processing R4.
 Faulty images can be categorized depending on the fault Х Data Processing R5.
 Sample image will be sent to UI for human in the loop Х Application Layer R6.
-Image description including fault classification will be sent to UI for human in the loop Х Data Processing - Application Layer R7.
+Image description including fault classification will be sent to UI for human in the loop X Data Processing - Application Layer R7.
 OCT unit must be connected to lab computer Х External systems R8.
-OCT sensor position must be determined correctly Х External systems self-X #2 solution: Process ML model prediction R1.
+OCT sensor position must be determined correctly X External systems self-X #2 solution: Process ML model prediction R1.
 Deviations in the OCT data can be detected Х Data Processing R2.
 Deviations in the IR data can be detected Х Data Processing R3.
-Deviations in the data from the power supply can be detected Х Data Processing R4.
-Outliers in the combined data can be detected. Х Data Processing R5.
-The quality of the surrogate model predictions is checked Х Data Processing R6.
-The surrogate model is retrained if required. Х Data Processing
+Deviations in the data from the power supply can be detected Х Data Processing